mozilla/chromeless/README.md

 From here, you can inspect the implementation of any of these samples, copy, modify and explore.

+For deployment or to share your application, you can use chromeless to generate a standalone application folder, that anyone on a supported platform can run.
+Output will be placed in the build/ directory:

+    (win32) C:\xxx\chromeless> chromeless appify examples\webgl
+    (osx)   $ ./chromeless appify examples/webgl

-Finally, it's possible to generate a ZIP package of your HTML browser which is an installable XULRunner application (danger, experimental):
+Finally, it's possible to generate a "XULRunner application", which is a folder that is much smaller than a standalone application, but can be run under (a specific version of) xulrunner.
+Again, the output will be placed in the build/ directory:

-    (win32) C:\xxx\chromeless> chromeless examples\webgl package
+    (win32) C:\xxx\chromeless> chromeless  package examples\webgl
-    (osx)   $ ./chromeless examples/webgl package
+    (osx)   $ ./chromeless package examples/webgl

-This will output a zip file.
-You can then use the built in XULRunner to install the ZIP file as a XULRunner application in your computer.
-There is a convenience script to install chromeless.zip in the local computer.
-In Mac OSX, look for the application under Applications/Mozilla/Chromeless.
-With Linux under /usr/lib/mozilla/chromeless and in Windows in C:\Program Files\Mozilla\Chromeless.
-If you want to change the vendor name, you should edit the ./template application.ini file.

-    ./xulapp-install

 ## More Information